filakhtov/gentoo-use-docs/sys-apps/accountsservice.md

 It is safe to disable the flag.

 ### elogind
+Can not be used together with the `systemd` flag.
 Pass the `-Delogind=true` option to the meson build script.
 Integrate AccountsService with the elogind service to query and manage login sessions and seats.

 This flag should be enabled if there is a need to run the AccountsService with elogind.